 To join this PGCE, you will be expected to have:

-- A degree equivalent to UK first-class or second-class honours (2:2 or above) in a relevant subject from a UK university.
-Non-relevant subjects may be considered if you have an A Level (or equivalent qualification) in English and a willingness to engage in subject knowledge enhancement;
+- A degree equivalent to UK first-class or second-class honours (2:2 or above) in a relevant subject.
+Other subjects may be considered if you have an A Level (or equivalent qualification) in English and a willingness to engage in subject knowledge enhancement;

 - Satisfactory levels of Information and Communications Technology competence;

 - A commitment to, and understanding of, secondary education, demonstrating the personal attributes, values and motivation required to train as a teacher.

 Please note, for the purposes of initial teacher training, level 2 literacy and numeracy qualifications are not considered as equivalent to GCSE Grade C or Grade 4 in English Language and Mathematics.